Your Alaskan Adventures

 7. Raptor Center

-My last recommendation for an activity not to miss while in Sitka is the Raptor Center - if you've stopped at the Sound Science Center to see the salmon, and the Fortress of the Bear to see the bears, then the next stop of course needs to be to see the eagles.
-At the Sitka Raptor Center, which combined with the location in Ketchikan helps over 200 injured birds each year - you can get up close and personal to owls, hawks, falcons, and yes even eagles.
-Open for visitors in the summer months, guest can visit the center for $16 per adult.
+If you've stopped at the Sound Science Center to see the salmon, and the Fortress of the Bear to see the bears, then the next stop of course needs to be to see the Raptors (aka eagles).
+At the Sitka Raptor Center, which combined with the location in Ketchikan helps over 200 injured birds each year - you can get up close and personal to owls, hawks, falcons, and even eagles.
+Open for visitors in the summer months, guests can visit the center for $16 per adult.

 Watch my Sitka Adventures here!